tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 Many software engineering courses also include the [Gang of Four Design Patterns][gof].
-I suppose those are often presented as an answer to some problems arising in software architecture, but really, most of them are very technical and address limitations of Java-like languages.
+I suppose those are often presented as an answer to some problems arising in software architecture, but really, most of them are very technical and address limitations of C++ and later Java-like languages.
 I think there is a useful lesson to be learned from GoF patterns if we add context, but we can also consider software architecture issues more broadly.

 * The Gang of Four design patterns are a response to particular problems of Java.
 This is not because Java is bad, but because every language has things that are hard to express!